 Istanbul is somewhere you do need to keep your wits about you, specifically in areas like Sultanahmet and Taksim, which are extremely touristic.
 Still, even there, it’s more likely to be a petty crime like pickpocketing.
 Simply use your brain, and you’ll be fine.

-Cons Of Living In Turkey As An Expat
+Disadvantages Of Living In Turkey As An Expat

 There are disadvantages to living in Turkey

-Language Barrier If You Don’T Speak The Language
+Language Barrier If You Don’t Speak The Language

 While people speak English in major tourist areas, the overall level of English proficiency in Turkey may be lower compared to European countries, which can sometimes pose a language barrier challenge for digital nomads in daily interactions.
 Of course, there is one quick way around that—Google Translate will help you speak Turkish.
 It has saved me many, many times.